denten-courses/con-civ/2024-spring/README.md

 - Alain LeRoy Locke, "Pluralism and Intellectual Democracy” (1942) and Cultural Relativism and Ideological Peace” (1944) both found on [CourseWorks][1105].
+- "Philosophies of Freedom," pages 271--299 in [*Philosophy and Civilization*][906] by John Dewey.
-- "Insurrectionist Ethics: Advocacy, Moral Psychology, and Pragmatism" by Leonard Harris in *A Philosophy of Struggle* (2020)
+- ~"Insurrectionist Ethics: Advocacy, Moral Psychology, and Pragmatism" by Leonard Harris in *A Philosophy of Struggle* (2020)~

 [1101]: https://archive.org/download/nationalism00tagorich/nationalism00tagorich_bw.pdf
 [1102]: https://courseworks2.columbia.edu/files/7692254/download?download_frd=1